TeerapatAs/PLC-Training-wtih-3D-Simulation/README.md

 # PLC-Training-wtih-3D-Simulation
-Design and simulate PLC training in diffferent scenarios.
+Design and simulate PLCs in diffferent scenarios.